OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/batch/batch-task-dependencies.md

         {
             DependencyAction = DependencyAction.Block
         },
-        // If task A exits with hello specified error codes, block any downstream tasks (in this example, task B).
+        // If task A exits with the specified error codes, block any downstream tasks (in this example, task B).
         ExitCodes = new List<ExitCodeMapping>
         {
             new ExitCodeMapping(10, new ExitOptions() { DependencyAction = DependencyAction.Block }),
             new ExitCodeMapping(20, new ExitOptions() { DependencyAction = DependencyAction.Block })
         },
-        // If task A succeeds or fails with any other error, any downstream tasks become eligible toorun
+        // If task A succeeds or fails with any other error, any downstream tasks become eligible to run
         // (in this example, task B).
         Default = new ExitOptions
         {